2 Chronicles 28:1-27 – Ahaz

 ANALYSIS

 The Chronicler’s presentation of the period of the divided monarchy had begun with the apostasy of the northern tribes under Jeroboam (2 Chronicles 10-13).
-With his presentation of the reign of Ahaz, that period ends as it had begun.
+With the presentation of the reign of Ahaz, that period ends as it had begun.
 Comparison with Abijah’s programmatic address in the early days of the divided monarchy (2 Chronicles 13:4-12), however, reveals that the Chronicler has reworked the portrayals of Ahaz and Judah to stress the reversal of the relationship between Israel and Judah:

-• Ahaz is depicted as a second Jeroboam who casts images and worships foreign gods (28:2, 10-16, 23; cf. 13:8-9).
+• Ahaz emerges as a second Jeroboam who casts images and worships foreign gods (28:2, 10-16, 23; cf. 13:8-9).

-• Ahaz closes the temple doors (28:24), extinguishes the lamps, and stops the sacrifices in the temple (29:7), contrary to Abijah’s claim of orthodoxy (13:11).
+• Ahaz closes the Temple doors (28:24), extinguishes the lamps, and stops the sacrifices in the Temple (29:7), contrary to Abijah’s claim of priestly attentiveness to correct cultic regulations (13:11).

 • In Abijah’s day, Israel was defeated (13:18); in the days of Ahaz, Judah suffers defeat (28:17-19).